ItzCrazyKns/Perplexica/CONTRIBUTING.md

 - **Frontend (`ui` directory)**: This is a Next.js application holding all user interface components.
 It's a self-contained environment that manages everything the user interacts with.
 - **Backend (root and `src` directory)**: The backend logic is situated in the `src` folder, but the root directory holds the main `package.json` for backend dependency management.
+  - All of the focus modes are created using the Meta Search Agent class present in `src/search/metaSearchAgent.ts`.
+The main logic behind Perplexica lies there.

 ## Setting Up Your Environment